MatthewDailey/two-step-plan-mcp/README.md

 ## Output

 The tool will:
-1. Generate an initial plan
+1. Generate an initial plan using Claude CLI
-2. Have another Claude instance critique and improve it
+2. Have another Claude CLI instance critique and improve it
-3. Save both plans to timestamped files in your system's temp directory under `two-step-plan/plans/`
+3. Use a third Claude CLI instance to read both plans, choose the better one, and delete the other
-4. Return both plans in the response for immediate viewing
+4. Return the file path to the selected plan in your system's temp directory under `two-step-plan/plans/`

 ## Development